 Ductal Carcinoma (Invasive and In Situ)

-Since invasive ductal carcinoma often spreads, your doctor should recommend additional tests to look for cancer cells in other areas of your body.
+Since IDC often spreads, you’ll likely have additional tests to look for cancer cells in other areas of your body.
 These tests may include:

-Using the results from these tests, your doctor will be able to determine the stage of your breast cancer.
-The stage will help guide your treatment.
+The results from these tests will determine the stage of your cancer, and knowing the stage will help guide your treatment.

 How is invasive ductal carcinoma treated?

-Most women with invasive ductal carcinoma have surgery to remove the cancer.
-In seven out of 10 cases, breast-conserving lumpectomies -- instead of mastectomies -- are an effective treatment option.
-This will depend upon the size of your tumor and the extent of its spread throughout your breast and the surrounding lymph nodes.
+Most women with IDC have surgery to remove the cancer.
+The choice between a lumpectomy or mastectomy will depend on the size of your tumor and how much it has spread throughout your breast and surrounding lymph nodes.